vsokolovskii/film-recommendation-bot/README.md

 ### LLM
 * To stay LLM agnostic, we use the OpenAI interface so that we can easily switch to any other LLM that supports the OpenAI interface.
     * You can even use the OpenAI API directly, adjust the .env file with the correct API key, host and model name.
-* We recommend using Ollama for local development.
+* Ollama for local development is the ideal setup.
 * To install Ollama follow: https://ollama.com/download

 ### pre-commit